Electrical-Extrusion/sprint-4/Objective 1 - OSI model.md

  2. Letter is placed in Russian mailbox.
  1 Recipient reads letter.

-In this analogy, the user (presumably german-speaking),
+In this analogy, the user (presumably German-speaking), needs to communicate with a Russian-speaking friend.

 ## We Do
 Okay, so that still doesn't answer the question - what actually happens when you type in google.com?
 Let's synthesize those steps with a whiteboarding activity, and this time, consider both the transmission, and reciept of data.
 Keep this drawing handy, because you'll need it again throughout the unit.